Donate now

 Work Programme

-Oral cancer ranks as the 16th most commonly diagnosed cancer type and the 16th most common cause of cancer death globally.
+Each year, about 400 000 people are diagnosed with oral cancer and 200 000 people die from the disease globally.
+Oral cancer is the 14th most commonly diagnosed cancer type and the 15th most common cause of cancer death.
 Well-established risk factors for oral cancer include use of tobacco in all forms (smoked or smokeless), consumption of alcoholic beverages, and use of betel quid with or without tobacco.
 In regions where use of smokeless tobacco and/or areca nut is highly prevalent, oral cancer is a leading cause of death.
 However, oral cancer prevention is largely under-researched.

 The overall aim of the Oral Cancer Team (OCT) is to develop innovative and collaborative research across multidisciplinary themes through cross-Agency and international collaborations, with a focus on low- and middle-income countries (LMICs).
 The overall goal is to provide evidence that can be used to reduce the global burden of cancer.